-We’ll look at some of the most affordable supplemental Medicare plans in Rutland, Vermont, with quotes calculated using a 70-year-old female as an example.
+We’ll look at some of the most affordable supplemental Medicare plans to enhance Original Medicare coverage in Rutland, Vermont.
+The quotes calculated use a 70-year-old female as an example.

 Twenty-two Rutland, Vermont, Medicare Advantage plans are available, and 47% are four stars or higher.
 Medicare-approved private insurance companies provide the plans, also known as Medicare Part C.